janba/GEL/README.md

 locate GEL with `find_package(GEL)`.
 No sudo is required.
 Override the location with `-DCMAKE_INSTALL_PREFIX=<prefix>` if needed.

+Note that this process is automated by the `build_install.sh` script.

 ### Using GEL from CMake
 After installing GEL, a consumer project only needs: